A Unit Testing Guide

-The first tool you need is a testing framework.
+The first unit testing tool you need is a testing framework.
 You have a couple of choices there.
 If you are using Microsoft Visual Studio 2008 Professional or above, you already have the Microsoft unit testing framework installed.
 The framework comes also with Microsoft Visual Studio 2005 Team System.

 You may also decide to go with one of the open source frameworks: NUnit, MbUnit (now part of the Gallio project) or xUnit.
 There are minor differences between the different frameworks, but the main features are the same.
 Typemock Isolator also includes the SmartRunner, which will run tests for you inside Visual Studio.

 For using the attributes and API of the different frameworks, you just need to add references to them in your test project.
 The Microsoft test framework has a special Test Project, the other framework uses a regular DLL container for the tests.

 Now for your first test: In order to make it easy, let’s start by testing a component you’re already working on.
 It’s very important to integrate test writing into your regular work, and that’s the first step.

 In your test project, create a test class, called after your class-under-test.
 For example, if your class is called MyClass, call the test class MyClassTests.

 Writing the first unit test: